kensanata/just-halberds/Halberts.md

 | 6 |Land |Chair |Post |

 > Example: Adalric has had two careers, 1× Mage and 1×
-> Good-for-nothing.
-Alex rolls 4 5, gives membership in a
+> Rapscallion.
+Alex rolls 4 5, resulting in membership in a
 > secret society and a dog.

 **Secret Society**: The game manager offers three societies to choose from.